PreviousContentsNext

 Alternatively, if you join a game that has already started, you will automatically join as an observer.
 (It is not currently possible to enter a game half-way through; you must wait until the next game starts if you wish to play).

-LAN games use UDP port numbers 16398 and 16399, so if you can't connect, check your firewall settings to make sure that nothing is blocking those ports.
+LAN games use UDP port 16399, so if you can't connect, check your firewall settings to make sure that nothing is blocking that port.

 If you join a LAN game half-way through, then you will become an observer.
 See "Observing" above.

-Note that in the LAN mode, if the host player quits the game, then all other players will be automatically disconnected.
+Note that LAN games don't support host migration.
+If the host player quits the game, then all other players will be automatically disconnected.
+However, non-host players are free to disconnect at any time, and reconnect again later, if they wish.

 Split Screen Mode